CALL (800) 863-5312 TO SPEAK WITH CAR ACCIDENT ATTORNEYS IN TEXAS FOR FREE

 Weather events can reduce the effectiveness of traffic signal timing, since it may take vehicles longer to safely cross an intersection during inclement weather.
 Weather conditions may require drivers to slow down, which will not be adjusted for in traffic signal timing plans.
 Drivers will be responsible for knowing when to drive more cautiously in bad weather.

 Texas Car Accident Laws

 Texans who are involved in a car crash are required to file a crash report form within ten days of the accident if it was not investigated by the police and the accident resulted in injury, death, or property damage exceeding $1,000.

 Texas is a “fault” insurance state, which means that you may file a claim against the at-fault driver.
 This means that any driver may be held liable for damages they caused in a car accident.
 There is a two-year time limit for filing a claim, which begins on the date of the car accident.

 Additional Winter Car Accident Safety Tips

 According to AAA, winter accidents pose an increased danger to drivers because of the low temperatures.
 Be sure to keep extra layers of clothing in your car, food and water, a flashlight, and blankets.
 Always keep half a tank of fuel in your car.
 If you are not able to leave due to snow conditions or your car is not operable after a car crash, only run the engine for a few minutes at a time to remove the chill and conserve fuel.

 Get Help from Texas Car Crash Lawyers

-At Zinda Law Group, our Texas motor vehicle pileup lawyers are experienced and have handled many cases involving pileup car crashes.
+At Zinda Law Group, our Texas lawyers are experienced and have handled many cases involving black ice car crashes.
 We have the knowledge and resources necessary to help you determine what to do next and to help recover the best possible outcome for your case.

 Meetings with attorneys by appointment only.